 - Patterns of health care utilization

-- Survey each CAH’s readiness utilizing the Population Health Readiness Assessment tool
+- Survey each CAH’s population health readiness using the Population Health Readiness Assessment tool

 The Georgia Flex Program has focused efforts on improved financial management linked with clinical quality improvement.
-Using themes within value-based purchasing the program has introduced CAHs to CMS Star ratings, utilization of PEPPER reports and care coordination to reduced potentially preventable readmissions.
+Using themes within value-based purchasing, Georgia Flex has introduced CAHs to the Centers for Medicare & Medicaid Services (CMS) Five-Star Quality Rating System, utilization of the Program for Evaluating Payment Patterns Electronic Report (PEPPER) and care coordination to reduced potentially preventable readmissions.